 ...while managing risk

 We encourage our fund managers to pursue outperformance through active fund management.
 At stock, sector and overall portfolio levels, we monitor and assess risk regularly.
-Drawing on the daily data generated by our performance measurement team, our fund managers monitor risk each day.
+Drawing on the daily data generated by our Performance and Investment Risk teams, our fund managers monitor risk each day.
 But they do so in the context of our policy for managing risk.

-We have compliance and operational risk departments within our management team.
+We have a Risk and Compliance function within our management team.

 - All our fund managers are aware of the risks in their portfolios, and work in close parallel with our investment committee.
 It meets quarterly, and as required, to evaluate risk across each of our funds.

-- Another check and balance is our business risk committee.
-It also meets quarterly, and as required.
+- Another check and balance is our Risk and Compliance Committee.
+It meets monthly, and as required.

 - Risk is also a central concern of our chief investment officer and, ultimately, of our senior partner.
 Both can discuss risk with a fund manager, who may then be asked to adjust a portfolio accordingly.